TheresaLui/SelfHelpContent_v2/articles/stscopingqstn.azure-subscription-management/problemscoping-stscopingqstn-azure-subscription-management-changeownershipofmysubscription.md

       "order": 11,
       "controlType": "multilinetextbox",
       "displayLabel": "Provide all relevant details",
-      "watermarkText": "Provide all relevant details",
-      "required": false,
-      "hints": [
-        {
+      "watermarkText": "Please provide all relevant details of this request including why the current Account Administrator cannot provide permission and/or cannot perform themselves", "required": false,
-          "text": "Please provide all relevant details of this request including why the current Account Administrator cannot provide permission and/or cannot perform themselves"
+      "infoBalloonText": "Please provide all relevant details of this request including why the current Account Administrator cannot provide permission and/or cannot perform themselves"
-        }
-      ]
     },
     {
       "id": "problem_description_1",